-During fiscal 2013, the Compensation Committee was comprised of Mses.
-Agather (Chairperson), Neal and Ragusa and, until his retirement in May 2013, Mr. Steinberg.
-During fiscal 2013, no member of the Compensation Committee was or had been an officer or employee of the Company or any of its subsidiaries or had any relationship requiring disclosure pursuant to Item 404 of Regulation S-K. No executive officer of the Company served as a member of the compensation committee (or other board committee performing similar functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officer served on the Company served as a director of another entity, one of whose executive officer of the Company served as a member of the company served as a director of another entity, one of whose executive officers served on the Company served as a member of the company served as a member of the company served as a member of the company served as a director of another entity, one of whose executive officers served on the compensation committee (or other board committee performing equivalent functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officers served as a director of the company served as a member of the company served as a member of the company served as a director of directors) of another entity, one of whose executive officers served as a director of the company served as a member of the company served as a director of the company.
+During fiscal 2016, the Compensation Committee was comprised of Mr. Skinner and Mses.
+Agather, Neal and Ragusa.
+During fiscal 2016, no member of the Compensation Committee was or had been an officer or employee of the Company or any of its subsidiaries or had any relationship requiring disclosure pursuant to Item 404 of Regulation S-K. No executive officer of the Company served as a member of the compensation committee (or other board committee performing similar functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officers served on the Compensation Committee.
+No executive officer of the Company served as a director of another entity, one of whose executive officers served on the Compensation Committee.
+No executive officer of the Company served as a member of the compensation committee (or other board committee performing equivalent functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officers served as a director of the Company.

-FISCAL 2013, 2012 AND 2011 SUMMARY COMPENSATION TABLE
+FISCAL 2016, 2015 AND 2014 SUMMARY COMPENSATION TABLE

-The following table sets forth the compensation earned by or paid to our Named Executive Officers during fiscal years 2013, 2012 and 2011.
+The following table sets forth the compensation earned by our Named Executive Officers during fiscal years 2016, 2015 and 2014.